Shruti3540/asic-design-class/README.md

 Initialisation of the flop is done with the control pins on the flop which are reset/set.

+### Simulation of D-Flipflop using Iverilog and GTKWave.
 Performing simulations for 3 types of D-Flipflops:

 - Asynchronous Reset
 - Asynchronous Set
-- Synchronous Reset.
+- Synchronous Reset

-1. Asynchronous reset:
+#### 1. Asynchronous reset:

 Irrespective of the clk signal, if the reset value is high, flop output comes down to zero.